EduArt-Robotik/.github/profile/README.md

 Link: [edu_robot](https://github.com/EduArt-Robotik/edu_robot)

 ### iotbot
 ROS interface for the IOTBot.
 Description of the hardware interfaces.
 This repository is still up-to-date for a ROS-based installation.
-If you want to use ROS2, it is better to switch to edu_robot or iotbot-ros2.
+If you want to use ROS2, it is better to switch to edu_robot.
 Link: [iotbot](https://github.com/EduArt-Robotik/iotbot)

 ### iotbot-ros2
 ROS2 port of the iotbot repository.
+This repository contains only documentation and is used by idividual customers.
+If you want to use it, please drop a message at info@eduart-robotik.com.
 Link: [iotbot-ros2](https://github.com/EduArt-Robotik/iotbot-ros2)

 ## Utility repositories